 Our commercial success will depend in part on not infringing the patents or violating the other proprietary rights of third parties.
 Significant litigation regarding patent rights exists in our industry.
-Our competitors in both the U.S. and abroad, many of which have substantially greater resources and have made substantial investments in competing technologies, may have applied for or obtained or may in the future apply for and obtain, patents that will prevent, limit, or otherwise interfere with our ability to make and sell our products.
+Our competitors in both the U.S. and abroad, many of which have substantially greater resources and have made substantial investments in competing technologies, may have applied for or obtained or may in the true apply for and obtain, patents that will prevent, limit, or otherwise interfere with our ability to make and sell our products.
 We have conducted a limited review of patents issued to third parties.
 The large number of patents, the rapid rate of new patent issuances, the complexities of the technology involved, and the uncertainty of litigation increase the risk of management's attention being diverted to patent litigation.
 Any litigation or claim against us, even those without merit, may cause us to incur substantial costs, and could place a significant strain on our financial resources, divert the attention of management from our core business, and harm our reputation.
-Further, as the number of participants in the medical device industry grows, the possibility of intellectual property infringement claims against us increases.
-If we are found to infringe the intellectual property rights of third parties, we could be required to pay substantial damages, including treble, or triple, damages if an infringement is found to be willful, and/or royalties and could be prevented from selling our products unless we obtain a license or are able to redesign our products to avoid infringement.
-Any such license may not be available on reasonable terms, if at all, and there can be no assurance that we would be able to redesign our products in a way that would not infringe the intellectual property rights of others.
-If we fail to obtain any required licenses or make any necessary changes to our products or technologies, we may have to withdraw existing products from the market or may be unable to commercialize one or more of our products, all of which could have a material adverse effect on our business, results of operations, and financial condition.
+Further, as the number of patentig, we could be required to pay substantial damages, including treble, or triple, damages if an infringement laims against us increases.
+If all, and/or royalties and could be prevented from selling our products unless we obtain a license or are able to redesign our products to avoid infringement.
+Any such license may not be available on reasonable terms, if at all, and there can be no assurance that we would be able to redesign our products from the market or may be unable to commercialize on our business, results of operations, and financial condition.
 If passed into law, patent reform legislation currently pending in the U.S. Congress could significantly change the risks associated with bringing or defending a patent infringement lawsuit.
-For example, fee shifting legislation could require a non-prevailing party to pay the attorney fees of the prevailing party in some circumstances.